morungos/morungos.github.io/_posts/2021-05-02-postgresql-high-availability.md

   We've updated our server platform to make it smaller, simpler, and easier to manage -- and save us money.
 This is how we did it.
 image: '/img/posts/oakwood-station-construction.jpg'
+image_description: 'Construction cranes at Oakwood station on the new Eglinton line'
 ---

-We've recently updated our server platform to a new approach, to make it smaller, simpler, and easier to manage -- while saving us a little money too.
+We've recently updated our server platform at Turalt to a new approach, to make it smaller, simpler, and easier to manage -- while saving us a little money too.
 We don't use Kubernetes, and we're unlikely to need it for a while.
 In fact, virtually all our infrastructure runs on a small number of 1Gb servers.
 So this is how we do it.